Jhentang/Customer-personality-analysis/README.md

 This project analyzes customer demographics and behavior using Python and data visualization techniques.
 It aims to uncover insights from the *Customer Personality Analysis* dataset and answer key business questions related to income, spending, education, and customer segments.

-## Key Features
+## Project Highlights

+- Cleaned and preprocessed real-world marketing data from Kaggle, including handling of null values and data type conversions
+- Removed outliers using the IQR method and visualized the data before and after cleaning
-- Performed data cleaning: null values, outliers, and feature engineering
+- Performed feature engineering and variable transformations (e.g., column renaming, normalization)
-- Created visualizations: histograms, boxplots, pie charts, heatmaps, and scatter plots
+- Conducted comprehensive exploratory data analysis (EDA) using histograms, boxplots, pie charts, scatter plots, and heatmaps
-- Addressed business questions including:
+- Addressed key business questions through visual insights and statistical summaries, such as:
-  - How income and education relate to expenses
+  - The relationship between income, education, and expenses
-  - Which groups spend the most
+  - Spending patterns across different demographic groups
-  - Product category preferences by demographic segments
+  - Product category preferences by customer segments
-  - Customer engagement patterns
+  - Customer engagement and website visit frequency trends

+## Business Questions Explored

+1. Is there a correlation between income and expenses?
+2. How do customer demographics (education, marital status, children, age) influence spending?
+3. What distinguishes high-income customer segments?
+4. Which product categories generate the most revenue across segments?
+5. Do newer customers behave differently over time?
+6. Does website visit frequency influence total purchases?

+---

 ## Files